Where to play

 Also about a 30 minute drive from Mudgee, Gulgong Pioneers Museum gives a fascinating insight into the time of early settlers.
 Housed in an old bakery and produce store, it has horse drawn carriages, an old schoolhouse and historic kitchen utensils, farming and mining equipment on display.

-In Orange, order a gourmet picnic with homemade lemonade, chocolate brownies with fresh seasonal berries, and baguettes from Completely Hampered and head to Mount Canobolas State Conservation Area.
+In Orange, order a gourmet picnic with homemade lemonade, chocolate brownies with fresh seasonal berries, and baguettes from Country Food Trails and head to Mount Canobolas State Conservation Area.
 You can do a two kilometre round trip hike from Federal Falls campground area to see the impressive waterfall.
 It’s also worth exploring the ancient limestone caves at Borenore Karst Conservation Reserve.

 Where to shop